astropy/astropy-tutorials/tutorials/UVES/UVES.rst

    </div>

-The UVES pipeline that was used to reduce the data that we use in the this example employs a fixed wavelength grid (see excersice above), thus the ``wavelength`` is the same for all spectra.
+The UVES pipeline that was used to reduce the data that we use in the this example employs a fixed wavelength grid (see excercise above), thus the ``wavelength`` is the same for all spectra.
 This makes it easy to define an array that can hold the fluxes of all observations.
 Then, we loop over the list of all filenames and fill this array with data::

     flux = np.zeros((len(filelist), len(wavelength)))
+    # date comes as string with 23 characters (dtype = 'S23')
     date = np.zeros((len(filelist)), dtype = 'S23')

     for i, fname in enumerate(filelist):